csaf-auxiliary/csaf-website-relaunch/README.md

 - **title**: The title of the website.

 - **disableKinds**: Specifies which kinds of content to disable.
-In this project page types required for generating list-pages are disabled.
+   The page types required for generating list-pages are disabled.

 ### Markup Settings